Ophien/ROS-Noetic-Multi-robot-Sandbox/README.md

 ## [ROS-Noetic-Multi-robot-Sandbox](#ros-noetic-multi-robot-sandbox)

-This package has a fully opperational multi-robot exploration stack for ROS Noetic and Ubuntu 20.04 that allows them to keep intermittent communication in Gazebo 11 simulations from this [research](https://arxiv.org/abs/2309.13494).
+This package has a fully opperational multi-robot exploration stack for ROS Noetic and Ubuntu 20.04 that allows them to keep intermittent communication in Gazebo 11 simulations.
+It contains an implementation and integration of the structures from this [research](https://arxiv.org/abs/2309.13494).
 With some minor modifications it can be deployed into real robots for indoor exploration.

 It is a deployment of the diagram's components highlighted in red that allows robots to explore and maintain intermittent connectivity through a rendezvous plan, where the communication is done through topics with a mock communication model.